Selecting the best sewing thread can make or break your carefully planned, designed and executed sewing project.

 What thread to use in the Bobbin?

 Typically one uses the same thread for the top thread and the bobbin thread.
-But for machine embroidery we can choose to use a special light weight bobbin thread to prevent a dense stitch in the underside, especially when sewing with delicate thin fabrics.
+But for machine embroidery, we can choose to use a special light weight bobbin thread to prevent a dense stitch in the underside, especially when sewing with delicate thin fabrics.

 Do not forget to wind a lot of bobbins with the matching thread if you are starting a big sewing project.
 You will not want to stop your sewing flow to wind bobbins.

-Types of threads according to the fiber.
+Threads according to the fiber.

 This 100% cotton thread can be used for Light and medium weight cotton fabrics.
 This thread is without stretch and has a smooth finish.
 Because of its heat resistant property you can safely press it with hot iron without fearing about it burning.
 Long lasting.

-Because it does not have much stretch, there is a possibility of it breaking if used with anything other than 100% cotton fabrics.
+Because it does not have much stretch, there is a possibility of it breaking if used with anything other than 100% cotton fabrics

 This smooth finish synthetic thread is suitable for all kinds of fabrics.
 This thread has a good stretch and is used to sew knits as well as woven fabrics.

 This is a synthetic thread like polyester and is suitable for sewing all kinds of fabrics.
-They are available in different weights and a heavy weight nylon thread is perfect for sewing with heavy weight fabrics.This thread is very strong and semi transparent.
+They are available in different weights.
+The best thing about nylon thread is that it is super strong – It is use to prevent seams splitting.

 Be careful with an iron box though, as this thread could melt if too hot.

-This is a thread which consists of both properties of polyester and cotton, being polyester thread covered with cotton.
+This is a blended thread which consists of both properties of polyester and cotton, being polyester thread covered with cotton.
 You can use it to sew woven fabric, knits or synthetic, manmade fabrics.
 A favourite of all who sew.

 5. Metallic thread

 There are chances of thread breaking if you sew at high speed.
 Careful sewing will create great looking embellishments when sewn with this thread.

 It is best for sewing with delicate fabrics, as the fine thread would not leave any holes in the fabric.

 It is a very elastic thread, which is also very strong.
 The only deterrent in using this one regularly is that it is expensive.

-It is very delicate and prone to breaking more than any other thread so donot use it to sew seams.
+It is very delicate and prone to breaking more than any other thread so do not use it to sew seams.

 Classification of threads according to their uses.